browserengineering/book/book/forms.md

 That connection object is, confusingly, also socket: it is the socket corresponding to that one connection.
 We know what to do with those: we read the contents and parse the HTTP message.
-But it\'s a little trickier to do this in the server than in the browser, because the browser waits for the server, and that means the server can\'t just read from the socket until the connection closes.
+But it's a little trickier to do this in the server than in the browser, because the browser waits for the server, and that means the server can't just read from the socket until the connection closes.

-Instead, we\'ll read from the socket line-by-line.
+Instead, we'll read from the socket line-by-line.
 First, we read the request line:

 ``` {.python}